CyVerse-learning-materials/cyverse_mooc/step5.rst

 .. 	#### Comment: Step title should be descriptive (i.e. Cleaning Read data) ###

+1. Download and install cyberduck https://cyberduck.io/download/ for your operating system.

-1. Follow instructions 1-5 from the |Data Store Guide| to download and configure
+2. Follow instructions 1-5 from the |Data Store Guide| to download and configure

    |Cyberduck|

    .. raw:: html